Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 ## Have you run out of paper ?

 The repo also comes with a [fake printer](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/tree/main/Research/The%20Fake%20Printer) that allows you to generate completely fake thermal prints having exactly the aspect of what a Game Boy Printer could produce.
-No batteries needed !
+No batteries or thermal paper required !

 ## Funfact